neoforged/.github/primers/1.21.2/index.md

         - Both are functional interfaces that replace the previous functions/predicates, though with an extra `ServerLevel` parameter
     - `StopAttackingIfTargetInvalid` now takes in a `$TargetErasedCallback` and/or a `$StopAttackCondition`
         - Both are functional interfaces that replace the previous consumers/predicates, though with an extra `ServerLevel` parameter
+    - `MeleeAttack#create` can now take in a predicate to test the mob for
+    - `Swim` now takes in a generic representing the mob
 - `net.minecraft.world.entity.ai.control.LookControl#rotateTowards` -> `Control#rotateTowards`
 - `net.minecraft.world.entity.ai.goal.target.NearestAttackableTargetGoal` now takes in a `$Selector`
      - It is a functional interface that replaces the previous predicate, though with an extra `ServerLevel` parameter